Ada-C18/js-adagrams/comments.md

       ["", 0]
     );
 ```
-`let [hsWord, highestScore]` uses decomposition to create variables from the elements of the array returned from the right side of the statement (in this case, the array that is returned contains two elements: a string and an integer).<br/><br/>
+`const [hsWord, highestScore]` uses decomposition to create variables from the elements of the array returned from the right side of the statement (in this case, the array that is returned contains two elements: a string and an integer).<br/><br/>
 `words.map((word) => [word, scoreWord(word)])`<br/>
 This transforms the array of words (`words`, passed in as an argument) into an array of nested arrays, in which the inner arrays each contain a word (previously an element of `words`) and its corresponding score.
 <br/><br/>